lelkin/ART_Contrasts_Analysis/data_analysis.md

 that design – this is called the *observed statistical power*.

-The code we used to calculate observed Type I error and observed statistical power for our raw logs can be found here (INSERT LINK), but it’s not the nicest code I’ve ever written, and we really did just count how many times we saw *p \< .05* and how many tests we did and divide.
+The code we used to calculate observed Type I error and observed statistical power for our raw logs can be found here (TODO: link coming soon), but it’s not the nicest code I’ve ever written, and we really did just count how many times we saw *p \< .05* and how many tests we did and divide.

 Alright, now that we’ve sifted through some definitions, we can look at some descriptive statistics and visualizations that compare ART-C to